CodeslayerJay/SimpleIdentity/README.md

 # SimpleIdentity
 A simple bearer access and refresh token api
+(Note: This readme is a work in progress itself)

 ## Configuring for your solution
 Copy the connection strings, token settings into your main startup project (usually the main app's api project).
 Update the keys and issuer/audience.
 Really best to keep